GiantCowFilms/InterPlanetGame-Maps/MapStandard.md

 ```
 <b>JSON Syntax Notes</b>

 The elemsnts must by in that order in the planet object, the numbers have to be strings (surrounded by double quotes).
+The cordinates are distance from the upper right hand corner.

 Color Palette:
 -------------